-Natural capital is currently at the front of the minds of farmers, landowners and land managers.
+Natural capital is currently at the front of the minds of land managers.
 We believe there will be a number of ways for income to be generated into estate budgets by taking steps to improve the environment.

 Management and advice

 Putting land into an environmental scheme may not always be the best use of land, financially or from a wider strategic perspective.
-Carter Jonas works with landowners to understand their requirements and vision for their farm or estate and can advise on the right land use to match client expectations.
+Carter Jonas works with landowners to understand their requirements and vision for their estate and can advise on the right land use to match client expectations.

-As the legislation and regulation emerges, we are keeping a close eye on how this will affect our rural clients as well as the industry as a whole and are advising appropriately.
+As the legislation and regulation emerges, we are keeping a close eye on how this will affect our clients across all sectors and are advising appropriately.

-Carter Jonas, with a nationwide team of experts in both rural land management and planning and development consultancy, is well placed to help both landowners and developers in navigating the intricacies of the various sources of income from natural capital both from the private and public sector particularly with regard to Biodiversity Net Gain.
+Carter Jonas, with a nationwide team of experts in both rural land management and planning and development consultancy, and valuation is well placed to help both landowners and developers in navigating the intricacies of the various sources of income from natural capital both from the private and public sector particularly with regard to Biodiversity Net Gain.

 Private sector funded initiatives

 Biodiversity Net Gain (BNG)

 Under the Environment Bill and the NPPF, developers will be required to leave the biodiversity relating to a development site in a better state than before they undertook the development; this is known as biodiversity net gain.
 Some local authorities already have BNG policies in place.
-Where it’s not possibly or viable to achieve this onsite, this presents an opportunity for farmers and landowners, who can implement an environmental improvement on their land in return for a payment from the developer.
+Where it’s not possible or viable to achieve this onsite, this presents an opportunity for landowners who can implement an environmental improvement on their land in return for a payment from the developer.